strontic/strontic.github.io/xcyclopedia/library/wuauclt.exe-42B8C692B9A93F2224CA4BA56B99FC37.md

 ## Possible Misuse

 *The following table contains possible examples of `wuauclt.exe` being misused.
-While `wuauclt.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wuauclt.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --